-Additional definitions that apply to the requirements for raw milk products specified in Division 5 have been included under subclause 1(2) of Standard 4.2.4.
+Additional definitions that apply to the requirements for raw milk cheese specified in Division 5 have been included under subclause 1(2) of Standard 4.2.4.

-"diseased animal means an animal that has signs of an infection." "documented alternative means a method that - (a) minimises the growth of pathogenic microorganisms in the milk to the same or greater extent as that the method prescribed by this Standard; (b) does not adversely affect the microbiological safety of any raw milk product produced from that milk; (c) is documented in a food safety program required by this Standard; and (d) the business has demonstrated will result in the outcomes required by paragraphs (a) and (b) of this definition." "infection means the entry, development or multiplication, of a pathological microorganism that is capable of being transferred to humans through raw milk." "milk for raw milk products means raw milk that is used or is to be used to make a raw milk product." " raw milk means milk that has not been processed in accordance with subclause 15(1) or clause 16 of this Standard." " raw milk herd means any group of animals from which milk for raw milk products is or will be sourced." "raw milk product means a dairy product made with raw milk, but does not include milk."
+"di "diseased animal means an animal that has signs of an infection." "de "documented alternative means a method that - (a) minimises the growth of pathogenic microorganisms in the milk to the same or greater extent as the method prescribed by this Standard; and (b) does not adversely affect the microbiological safety of any raw milk cheese produced from that milk; and (c) is documented in a food safety program required by this Standard; and (d) bas been recognized or approved by the relevant authority " (d) has been recognised of approved by the relevant autionty. "ir "infection means the entry, development or multiplication, of a pathological microorganism that is capable of being transferred to humans through raw milk." "n "milk for raw milk cheese means raw milk that is used or is to be used to make a raw milk cheese." "ra "raw milk means milk that has not been processed in accordance with subclause 16(1), subclause 16(2) or paragraph 16(3)(a) of this Standard." "ra " raw milk herd means any group of animals from which milk for raw milk cheese is or will be sourced." "ra "raw milk cheese means a cheese or cheese product made with raw milk."